-The evolvulus is unique in that it comes in one of the most elusive colors in the world of horticulture—a bright and brilliant cobalt blue.
-It's a tough yet tender perennial in the southern part of the country, but other regions consider it an annual and must be replanted every year.
+Evolvulus glomeratus (Evolvulus) is unique in that it produces blooms in one of the most elusive colors in the world of horticulture—bright and brilliant blue.
+It's a tough yet tender perennial in the southern part of the United States, but in other cooler regions of the US, it is grown as an annual and must be replanted every year.

 |Sun Exposure||Full sun|

 |Soil Type||Moist, well-drained|

 |Hardiness Zones||USDA 8-11|